First Presbyterian Church

 Adult Hand Bell choir, under the direction of Rick Kimmel, is for anyone college age to adult age.
 Practice is Thursday evenings from 6:30-7:30 in the chapel.
 We enjoy playing many different styles of music throughout the year to enhance the worship experience of the congregation.

 This class meets Tuesday mornings at 10:30 a.m. in the church parlor and is led by Richard Feller.
-They are studying “An Overview of the Bible – from Genesis to Revelation” by Dr. James “Mickey” Efird, Professor Emeritus at Duke Divinity School.
+They are studying the Gospel of Luke, a video series led by Dr. James “Mickey” Efird, Professor Emeritus at Duke Divinity School.
 Dr. Efird has an obvious passion for the Bible and the rare gift of explaining the Bible so we can understand how the ancients understood the scriptures as well as how we can apply the texts to life today.
 Each week includes a DVD teaching session followed by group discussion.
 Stay afterward for coffee, donuts, and fellowship.

 A short study will be offered in December, during Advent.
 We meet in the church parlor from 6:30-7:30 p.m.
 Check back soon for more details.